The Back Page (TV program)

-The Back Page, also known as Back Page Live, is an Australian sports television show currently broadcast on Fox Sports on Tuesday nights.
-It is hosted by Tony Squires, with a roster of panelists including retired Australian professional ironwoman Candice Warner, cricket writer Robert 'Crash' Craddock, broadcaster Ryan 'Fitzy' Fitzgerald and former Australian cricketer Kerry O'Keeffe.
+The Back Page, also known as Back Page Live, is an Australian sports television show broadcast on Fox Sports on Tuesday nights between 1997 and June 2025.
+The show was hosted by Tony Squires, with a roster of panelists including retired Australian professional ironwoman Candice Warner, cricket writer Robert 'Crash' Craddock, broadcaster Ryan Fitzgerald and former Australian cricketer Kerry O'Keeffe.

-The weekly show features a round-up of the previous week's sporting news, and features interviews with sporting personalities.
-It covers all major Australian sports as well as international sports.
+The main content of the weekly show featured a round-up of the previous week's sporting news, and featured interviews with sporting personalities.
+It also covered all major Australian sports as well as international sports.